 - a.
-Remove the locking collar and the Readi-Reel adapter shipped on the 2" diameter spindle (adapter is not required). - Mount K435 Spindle Adapter and Innershield coil per the Instructions (S18256) included with the K435.
+Remove the locking collar and the Readi-Reel adapter (if so equipped) on the 2" diameter spindle (adapter is not required). - b.
+Mount K435 Spindle Adapter and Innershield coil per the Instructions (S18256) included with the K435.

 LOADING WIRE DRIVE